play14team/play14-website/_players/cedric-pontet.md

   - Luxembourg 2019
   - Madrid 2019
   - Kuala Lumpur 2019
-  - Luxembourg 2020
+  - Online May 2020

 ---

-I am @cpontet

-I am very proud of being one of the original **#play14** founders.
+I am very proud of being one of the founders of **#play14** .

 Since it started, it has been nothing but joy and an extraordinary human adventure.
-I am so happy to see all the local organizers and participants getting so involved.
+I am so happy to see all the organizers and participants around the world getting so involved.

 #play14 belongs to them now.
 It's out in the world and that's a great feeling.